sametcopur/treemind/docs/source/plot.rst

     from treemind import Explainer
     from treemind.plot import feature_plot

-    # Assume 'model' is a trained LightGBM or XGBoost or CatBoost model object
+    # Assume 'model' is a trained lightgbm or xgboost or catboost model object

     # Create an instance of the Explainer
     explainer = Explainer()